bilalozlu/csvToPdfConverter/README.md

-This project aims to measure performances of two different csv to pdf converters, one with JS and the other with Rust Deployed on: https://csv-to-pdf-converter.bilalozlu.com/
+This project aims to measure performances of two different csv to pdf converters, one with JS and the other with Rust.

+Deployed on: https://csv-to-pdf-converter.bilalozlu.com/

 - Bilal Özlü